The gateway to Europe's

 Conductive Atomic Force Microscopes (C-AFM) and Scanning Microwave Microscopes (SMM) have the potential to allow accurate, non-destructive analysis of semiconductor components.
 However, a lack of reference standards and traceability to the SI, has limited industrial uptake of these techniques.

-This project will develop current and resistance standards for AFM and SMM with target measurement uncertainties of 10%.
-A calibration set-up will be established for C-AFM and a novel capacitive calibration kit, including improved probe tips, will be developed for SMM, enabling in situ determination of important measurement parameters, including the dielectric constant.
-Calibration methodology will include the uncertainty contributions from influencing factors including those that arise from the standards, tip-sample interactions and from the measurement instrument itself.
+This project developed current and resistance standards for AFM and SMM with target measurement uncertainties of 10%.
+A calibration set-up was established for C-AFM and a novel capacitive calibration kit, including improved probe tips, has been developed for SMM, enabling in situ determination of important measurement parameters, including the dielectric constant.
+Calibration methodology included the uncertainty contributions from influencing factors including those that arise from the standards, tip-sample interactions and from the measurement instrument itself.
 In addition, an open-source, 3D model will be developed to simulate probe-sample interactions on electrical measurements such as the effects of the water meniscus at the tip-sample interface.

 The new reference standards and probes will be fabricated by means of industrially proven methods, facilitating the uptake and commercialisation of these techniques.
 As well as benefiting manufacturers of C-AFM and SMM, the validated methodologies are anticipated to provide a roadmap for future development of these techniques, allowing the improved analysis of new materials and products within the European semiconductor industry.